OS: Android 10

 Weight: 8.8 ounces

 The Microsoft Surface Duo is a beautiful tragedy.
-I've never managed to find myself simultaneously enamoured and frustrated with a phone, even if it is unfair to call the Surface Duo a phone in the traditional sense.
-It's a $1,399 dual-screen productivity powerhouse, and just happens to be able to handle both calls and text messages.
+I've never been simultaneously enamoured and frustrated with a phone, even if it feels a little unfair to call the Surface Duo a 'phone' in the purest sense of the word.
+The reality is it's a $1,399 productivity powerhouse that just happens to be able to handle calls and text messages.

-With that in mind it's easy to call the Surface Duo a success.
-It's capable of things no other phone can do nearly as efficiently, but it also struggles with some of the basics.
-The software is glitchy, in part due to the dual-screen design.
-Its camera performance is mediocre, and the hardware is outdated in so many ways.
-The phone may be meticulously crafted, but the price tag is still astronomically high
+When you think about things that way, it's easy to call the Surface Duo a success.
+It's capable of things no other phone can do efficiently.
+But at the same time it struggles with some of the basics.
+Software is glitchy thanks to the dual-screen design, camera performance is mediocre, and it packs in a bunch of outdated hardware.
+Th phone may well be crafted meticulously, but that price tag is still astronomically high.

-The result is a very charming device that is nonetheless difficult to recommend.
-While too rough around the edges to finish as one of 2020’s best phones, our Microsoft Surface Duo review reveals what makes one of the year’s most curious handsets so exciting and maddening all at once.
+The overall result is a charming handset that is still difficult to recommend.
+While it's still a little rough around the edges to claim a place on our list of the best phones, our Microsoft Surface Duo review showcases what makes this one of the year's most curious devices.

 Microsoft Surface Duo review: Price and release date